Zlatan Ibrahimović

-Ibrahimović is one of eleven players to have made 100 or more appearances for the Swedish national team, over a 20-year international career.
+Ibrahimović is one of eleven players to have made 100 or more appearances for the Sweden national team, over a 20-year international career.
 He is the country's all-time leading goalscorer with 62 goals.
 He represented Sweden at the 2002 and 2006 FIFA World Cups, as well as the 2004, 2008, 2012, and 2016 UEFA European Championships.
 He has been awarded Guldbollen (the Golden Ball), given to the Swedish player of the year, a record 12 times, including 10 consecutive from 2007 to 2016.
 Ibrahimović's 35-yard bicycle kick goal for Sweden against England won the 2013 FIFA Puskás Award and is considered one of the best goals of all time.
 He has scored other memorable goals, most notably in the European Championships.

 Ibrahimović was named in the FIFA FIFPro World XI in 2013 and the UEFA Team of the Year in 2007, 2009, 2013, and 2014.
 He finished at a peak of fourth for the FIFA Ballon d'Or in 2013.
-In 2015, UEFA included him as one of the best players that have not won the UEFA Champions League, while in 2019, FourFourTwo magazine named him the third-greatest player never to win the competition.
+In 2015, UEFA included him as one of the best players that have not won the UEFA Champions League, while in 2019, FourFourTwo magazine named him the sixth-greatest player never to win the competition.
 In December 2014, Swedish newspaper Dagens Nyheter ranked him the second-greatest Swedish sportsperson ever, after tennis player Björn Borg.
 Off the field, Ibrahimović is known for his brash persona and outspoken comments, which often involve talking about himself in the third person.
 He has attained cult status among football fans, in equal parts due to his generational talent and charisma.

 Early life

 I put up photos of Ronaldo in my room.
 Ronaldo was the man.
-He was what I wanted to be, a guy who made a difference. [...]
-Ronaldo was my hero and I studied him online and tried to take in his movements, and I thought I was getting to be an awesome player.
+He was what I wanted to be, a guy who made a difference. […] Ronaldo was my hero and I studied him online and tried to take in his movements, and I thought I was getting to be an awesome player.